tomzx/blog.tomrochette.com-content/agi/books/a-concise-introduction-to-logic/article.md

 * Arguments that have only one premise are called immediate inferences
 * Arguments that are valid from the Boolean standpoint are said to be unconditionally valid because they are valid regardless of whether their terms refer to existing things

+## 4.4 Conversion, Obversion, and Contraposition
+### Conversion
+* A conversion consists of switching the subject term with the predicate term
+* E.g. No F are H -> No H are F
+* Two statements are said to be logically equivalent statements when they necessarily have the same truth value
+* Converting an E or I statement gives a new statement that always has the same truth value (and the same meaning) as the given statement
+* Converted an A or O statement gives a new statement whose truth value is logically undetermined in relation to the given statement
+* The fallacy of illicit conversion: Converting an A or O statement and assuming they are logically equivalent statements

+### Obversion
+* Obversion requires two steps:
+	* Changing the quality
+	* Replacing the predicate with its term complement
+* E.g. No S are P -> All S are non-P
+* The term complement is the word or group of words that denotes the class complement
+* Obversion of all type of statements (A, E, I, O) are logically equivalent to their original statement

+### Contraposition
+* Contraposition requires two steps:
+	* Switching the subject and predicate terms
+	* Replacing the subject and predicate terms with their term complements
+* E.g. All G are A -> All non-A are non-G
+* Contrapositive of A and O statements are logically equivalent to their original statement
+* Contrapositive of E and I statements are logically undetermined in relation to the given statement
+* The fallacy of illicit contraposition: Assuming that the contraposition of an E or I statement is logically equivalent to the given statement

+## 4.5 The Traditional Square of Opposition
+* The traditional square of opposition is an arrangement of lines that illustrates logically necessary relations among the four kinds of categorical propositions
+* Contradictory: opposite truth value
+* Contrary: at least one is false (not both true)
+* Subcontrary: at least one is true (not both false)
+* Subalternation: truth flows downward, falsity flows upward
+* Contrary relation: If a certain A proposition is given as true, the corresponding E proposition is false, and if an E proposition is given as true, the corresponding A proposition is false.
+But if an A proposition is given as false, the corresponding E proposition could be either true or false.
+Similarly, if an E proposition is given as false, the corresponding A proposition has logically undetermined truth value
+* Subcontrary relation: If a certain I proposition is given as false, the corresponding O proposition is true, and if an O proposition is given as false, the corresponding I proposition is true.
+But if either an I or O proposition is given as true, then the corresponding proposition could be either true or false
+* Subalternation relation: If an A proposition is given as true, the corresponding I proposition is true also, and if an I proposition is given as false, the corresponding A proposition is false.
+But if an A proposition is given as false, this truth value cannot be transmitted downward, so the corresponding I proposition will have logically undetermined truth value.
+Conversely, if an I proposition is given as true, this truth value cannot be transmitted upward, so the corresponding A proposition will have logically undetermined truth value.
+Analogous reasoning prevails for the subalternation relation between the E and O propositions
+* Inferences that depends on an incorrect application of the (contrary, subcontrary, subalternation) relation commit the formal fallacy of illicit (contrary, subcontrary, subalternation)
+* What happens when the Aristotelian standpoint is adopted but the propositions are about things that do not exist?
+The answer is that under these conditions the traditional square gives exactly the same results as the modern square
+	* Inferences that are based on a correct application of the contradictory relation are valid, but inferences that are based on an otherwise correct application of the other three relations are invalid and commit the existential fallacy
+* Conditionally valid applies to an argument after the Aristotelian standpoint has been adopted and we are not certain if the subject term of the premise denotes actually existing things

 # See also

 # Sources